GodRishUniverse/DL_Paper_Replications/README.md

 >  📝  **For Educational Purposes only**

-In this repository I will be replicating ML/DL/AI Papers and Model Architecture from Scratch using PyTorch.
+In this repository I will be replicating ML/DL/AI Papers and Model Architecture from Scratch using PyTorch (I may use Jax sometimes)

 I will keep this file updated on how many models implemented so far.